Buying a service

 - If possible, view other work that has been done, this will help you make your decision.

 - Ask for previous references and follow them up.

 - Make sure you get a fully itemised receipt.

 - Check if the trader belongs to a trade organisation.
-Some organisations have a consumer complaints service and may help with any problem that may arise.
-You can find out more about complaining about building or home improvements.
+Some organisations have a consumer complaints service and may help with problems that may arise.
+You Find out more about complaining about building or home improvements.

 - Make sure that the service supplier can contact you while the work is carried out to discuss any potential problems.